inofix/lifebase-meter/README.md

 ### Arduino IDE

-As my toolchain with the ESP IDF[4](#4) stopped working at a certain point.
-I tried out the Arduino[8](#8) IDE which immediately just did work.
+As my toolchain with the ESP IDF[4](#4) stopped working at a certain point, I reimplemented it for the Arduino[8](#8) IDE just to see whether it would work there, and it immediately just did.
-As I am not very happy with this solution, I will try again with the ESP IDF later, but for now we recommend using this solution:
+Over the last year I was asked to do workshops with children on that basis and as it is probably easier to start with Arduino, I think we'll just stay with this solution:

   * Install the Arduino IDE
   * Add the board